rm511130/Tanzu-Workshop-TKGI/README.md

 kubectl top nodes
 ```

 - The results from the command shown above should show that you have plenty of capacity in your cluster.
-The results shown below are just for reference:
+The output shown below is just for reference.
+Don't worry if you don't see two VMs as shown below.
+You can use `pks clusters` to check whether the `pks resize` command is still working to create the additional Worker Node.

 ```
 NAME                                      CPU(cores)   CPU%   MEMORY(bytes)   MEMORY%